TravelMapping/HighwayData/hwy_data/MEX-SON/mexf/README.md

 * Ramal a Benjamín Hill: not signed
 * Ramal a Cananea: not signed
 * Ramal a Carbo: not signed
+* Ramal a Nacozari de García: a loop is signed at both ends but not in the middle
 * Ramal a San Ignacio: poorly signed

 Other notes on routes: